Docs

 boolean | ((options: BaseSubscriptionOptions<NoInfer<TData>, NoInfer<TVariables>>) => boolean)

-Determines if your should be unsubscribed and subscribed again when an input to the hook (such as subscription or variables) changes.
+Determines if your subscription should be unsubscribed and subscribed again when an input to the hook (such as subscription or variables) changes.

 NoInfer<TVariables>